mykle1/MMM-EARTH/README.md

 | `MaxWidth` | `"50%"`|  Choose width of image.
 (Ex: '75%') Should be the same |
 | `MaxHeight` | `"50%"` | Choose height of image.
 (Ex: '75%') Should be the same |

-This module would not be possible without the unfailing patience, generosity and kindness of cowboysdude (Module Developer - Extraordinaire) and Strawberry 3.141 (Super Genius).
+This module would not be possible without the unfailing patience, generosity and kindness of:
+## cowboysdude (Module Developer - Extraordinaire)
+## Strawberry 3.141 (Super Genius).
+## Credit: NASA's Earth Polychromatic Imaging Camera (EPIC) team.